 In the beginning was the Word, and the Word was with God, and the Word was God.
 All things were made by him; and without him was not anything made that was made.

 And the earth was without form and void, and darkness was over the face of the deep.
 And in this darkness something began to happen.
 A voice began to sing, and in the voice was life.
-There were no words.
+At first, it seemed there were no words.
 There was hardly even a tune.
-But it was, beyond comparison, the most beautiful noise ever heard.
+It was chaos being ordered, and it was, beyond comparison, the most beautiful noise ever heard.

 Then two wonders happened at the same moment.